Menino, City Council launch stimulus oversight projects

 “Outside of the [city’s] operating budget, there will be capital funds, and that needs to be tracked as well,” Ross told the Banner.
 “There are also going to be general good-government reasons for why we want to pay attention to [an] unprecedented amount of funds coming into the city.
 It’s important that there’s a process in place.”

 How the stimulus funds will be split has been a hot topic of late.
-The Banner this week reported on efforts by community organizers statewide to ensure that minority communities are involved in that distribution.
+The Banner on efforts by community organizers statewide to ensure that minority communities are involved in that distribution.

 Horace Small, president of the Union of Minority Neighborhoods, organized last week’s meeting at English High School in Jamaica Plain to discuss how the stimulus money might impact local minority communities.
 He applauded the city’s efforts to open up the funding process.